openedx/edx-documentation/en_us/developers/source/process/contributor.rst

 Further Information
 -------------------

-For futher information on the pull request requirements, please see the following links:
+For further information on the pull request requirements, please see the following links:

 * :doc:`code-considerations`